Retirement Retirement Planning

 If you have the luxury of choosing, make sure you’re financially and emotionally prepared before you clean off your desk and submit your resignation.

-Of course, we recognize you might not always get to choose the timing of your retirement.
+You might not always get to choose the timing of your retirement.
 But if you’re in a position to make a decision, evaluate where you’re at and weigh your options first.
 With the right planning, your retirement could become the best years of your life.